Connecting the world and beyond

 Service model of federated data cooperation in multi-access edge computing of future networks

-TSB Circular 92 (dated 21 November 2025) initiated the Member State consultation on approving draft new Recommendation Y.2257 "Service model of federated data cooperation in multi-access edge computing of future networks" at the next SG13 meeting.
+TSB circular 154 (dated 14 July 2026) initiated the Member State consultation on approving draft new Recommendation Y.3839 "Quantum key distribution networks - Framework of cryptographic application registration" at the next SG13 meeting.

 Recommendations consented for Last Call (Recommendation A.8 - AAP)